urbanware-org/xicht/Binaries/README.md

 # Binaries

-This directory contains various binaries of _Xicht_ compiled for different versions of the _Microsoft .NET Framework_.
+This directory used to contain various binaries of *Xicht* compiled for different versions of the *Microsoft .NET Framework*.

-By default, _Xicht_ is compiled for version 4 (in this case `Xicht_net45.exe`).
-This file is identical with the executable in the base directory of this _GitHub_ repository.

-Notice that simply running these binaries from this directory will **not** work, as there is no sub-directory containing the required images.
+However, the only version remaining is compiled using *Microsoft .NET Framework* 4.5 (`Xicht.exe` inside the main directory).
+The versions compiled with older versions (*Microsoft .NET Framework* 3.5 and below) have been removed.